SUSE-Cloud/socok8s/doc/source/deployment/deploy.rst

 SUSE Containerized OpenStack deploys OpenStack Cinder, Glance, Heat, Horizon, Keystone, Neutron, and Nova.

-SUSE Containerized OpenStack deployment automatically adds the following host rules to the /etc/hosts file on the deployer as in the following example:
+SUSE Containerized OpenStack deployment automatically adds host rules to the /etc/hosts file on the deployer as in the following example:

 .. code-block:: console